NikKowPHP/social-brain/chapters/chapter-7.md

 *   **"But..."
 (The Problem/Tension):** "**But** that engine is now failing.
 We've seen a 15% increase in data errors, and it cannot handle the load for our critical Q4 launch."
 *   **"Therefore..."
 (The Solution/Resolution):** "**Therefore**, the Phoenix Project isn't just an upgrade.
 It is the only way to protect our Q4 launch and build the platform for our next five years of growth."

 The board was convinced.
 They funded the project that afternoon.
 But as Maria was packing up her laptop, David, a senior leader from another division, approached her.
+He was tall, moved with the unhurried confidence of someone who never had to rush, and wore a perfectly tailored suit that seemed out of place in their casual engineering culture.

 "Congratulations, Maria.
-Great story," he said.
+Great story," he said, his smile smooth and political, not quite reaching his eyes.
+He leaned in slightly, invading her personal space just enough to signal intimacy and control.
 "But a good story can blind people to foundational risks."
 He mentioned a potential data pipeline issue she hadn't known about, a small, sharp barb of a warning.
 He was testing her.

 That evening, an email from him arrived.
 It was a masterclass in corporate maneuvering.